arrudagates/cw-indexer/README.md

 This is a simple Ethereum indexer + a web interface.

-Github pages likes to redirect /path to /path/ breaking web apps, so unfortunately I can't make the web interface accessible through gh pages.
+A build of the web interface is available [here](https://cw-indexer-arrudagates.wasmer.app/)!

 ## Setup